danielkucera/esp-arduino-ebus/README.md

 ### upgrading using USB-TTL adaptor
 You will need an USB-TTL adaptor (dongle) which suports 3V3 voltage levels and has 3V3 voltage output pin
 - download firmware bin file from https://github.com/danielkucera/esp8266-arduino-ebus/releases
-- download NodeMCU Flasher from https://github.com/nodemcu/nodemcu-flasher/raw/master/Win64/Release/ESP8266Flasher.exe
+- download NodeMCU PyFlasher from https://github.com/marcelstoer/nodemcu-pyflasher/releases
-- using a wire short pins `PROG` and `TP3`(or any other GND)
+- using a wire connect pins `PROG` and `TP3`
 - connect your adaptor in a following way (dongle - module):
   - 3V3 <-> 3V3
   - TX  <-> ESP-RX
   - RX  <-> ESP-TX
   - GND <-> GND
-- now connect the dongle to your PC
+- now connect the dongle to your PC - you should see two red LEDs on, blue should flash briefly and stay off (v4.0+)
-- open NodeMCU Flasher and on the Config page select your firmware file and address `0x0000`
+- open NodeMCU PyFlasher and select your firmware file and serial port
-- go back to Operation page and click `Flash(F)`
-- when the operation completes, you are done
+- click Flash NodeMCU and watch the progress in Console